-We will use different strategies to see how well the model is making predictions.
+We will use different strategies to see how well the model makes predictions.

 Visualizing the results

-Let us visualize the actual and predicted values to see how well the model was in making predictions.
+Let us visualize the actual and predicted values to see how well the model made predictions.

 # fitting the size of the plot plt.figure(figsize=(15, 8)) # plotting the graphs plt.plot([i for i in range(len(y_test))],y_test, color = 'green',label="actual values") plt.plot([i for i in range(len(y_test))],Regressor_pred, color='red', label="Predicted values") # showing the plotting plt.legend() plt.show()